unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 bzzzzzzzzap.
 WRONG
 ```

 Another password... great!
-Let's go ahead and run `ltrace` and see what the library calls are for this program.
+Let's go ahead and run `ltrace` to see what the library calls are for this program.

 ```console
 leviathan3@melinda:~$ ltrace ./level3